nagasudhirpulla/taming_python/blog/skills/keycloak_apache_reverse_proxy.md

     ProxyPassReverse / http://127.0.0.1:8080/
 </VirtualHost>
 ```
-* Using the above configuration, a virtual host is created that listens on port 443 over HTTPS
+* Using the above configuration, a virtual host is created that listens on port 443 over HTTPS.
-* All the requests are being passes to the Keycloak server running at `http://127.0.0.1:8080/`
+* All the requests are being passes to the Keycloak server running at `http://127.0.0.1:8080/`.
-*  `RequestHeader set X-Forwarded-Proto https` and `RequestHeader set X-Forwarded-Port 443` are configured to pass the client request protocol and port information to Keycloak server
+*  `RequestHeader set X-Forwarded-Proto https` and `RequestHeader set X-Forwarded-Port 443` are configured to pass the client request protocol and port information to Keycloak server.
-* `ProxyAddHeaders On` will add additional headers (X-Forwarded-For, X-Forwarded-Host and X-Forwarded-Server) to the request and pass them to Keycloak server
+* `ProxyAddHeaders On` will add additional headers (X-Forwarded-For, X-Forwarded-Host and X-Forwarded-Server) to the request and pass them to Keycloak server.
-* `ProxyPreserveHost On` will set the same hostname as the client request header in the proxied request `Host` header
+* `ProxyPreserveHost On` will set the same hostname as the client request header in the proxied request `Host` header.
-* `SSLProxyEngine on` is used to enable HTTPS in reverse proxy
+* `SSLProxyEngine on` is used to enable HTTPS in reverse proxy.
 * `SSLProxyCheckPeerCN on` means Apache will check if request URL hostname and server certificate CN (common name) are the same.
-If both are not same, 502 (bad gateway) response will be given
+If both are not same, 502 (bad gateway) response will be given.
 * `SSLProxyCheckPeerExpire on` means Apache will check if the server certificate is expired.
-If expired, 502 (Bad gateway)
+If expired, 502 (Bad gateway).

 ## References
 * Refer the official guides under the "Server" section for further reading at https://www.keycloak.org/guides
 * All the keycloak configuration (`keycloak.conf` file) options can be found at https://www.keycloak.org/server/all-config
 * Official Keycloak reverse proxy guide - https://www.keycloak.org/server/reverseproxy
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjkxOTQ1MjIsMTg2NTY3NjYxMyw1Nj
+eyJoaXN0b3J5IjpbNTgxMjIzNTYsMTg2NTY3NjYxMyw1NjQ5NT
-Q5NTQ0NDEsLTQ2NDU5NDYxOSwxMDkwODI0NzYzLC0xMzM0MTUx
+Q0NDEsLTQ2NDU5NDYxOSwxMDkwODI0NzYzLC0xMzM0MTUxNjAs
-NjAsLTI0NzQ2Mjg1MSwxNjQ1OTMwODgwLC04NDg3MjkwNjMsMT
+LTI0NzQ2Mjg1MSwxNjQ1OTMwODgwLC04NDg3MjkwNjMsMTQ0OT
-Q0OTYwMTEyNCwtODEzMDk3MDM1LC0xNzc4MDU1NTEyXX0=
+YwMTEyNCwtODEzMDk3MDM1LC0xNzc4MDU1NTEyXX0=
 -->